-Sales, general and administrative expenses consist principally of employee salaries and benefits, sales commissions, travel, overhead, advertising and other promotional expenses, corporate facilities expenses, the costs of administering certain benefit plans, legal expenses, business development, the costs of operating administrative functions, such as finance and computer information systems and compensation expenses for certain senior management.
-As a percentage of revenues, these expenses for the current quarter increased compared to the corresponding period of fiscal 2000, due primarily to increases in personnel and software and hardware expenses.
+Sales, general and administrative expenses consist principally of personnel costs for sales and marketing and most corporate support and administrative functions, travel, overhead, advertising and other promotional expenses, corporate facilities expenses, the costs of administering certain benefit plans, legal expenses, business development expenses, and the cost of operating the computer systems.
+As a percentage of revenues and in absolute dollars, these expenses for the three months ended December 31, 2001 decreased as compared to the corresponding period of fiscal 2001, due primarily to lower travel, facility and consulting costs.